vad-babushkin/prefuse-ext/Readme.md

 ## prefuse-alpha

-Reverse engineering application prefuse-app (Demo alpha version prefuse)
+Source codes of version 20050114 are taken and added reverse engineering application prefuse-app (20180114)

 Of interest is only the implementation of the Hyperbolic tree.
 The source text of the Hyperbolic Tree has never been published, possibly for patent law reasons.

 Reverse engeneering was produced with the help of several java decompilers.

-*The code is still dirty, but partially working.*
+*Reverse engineering code is dirty and non stable, but working Hyperbolic tree demo*